thomasbattram/thesis/index/thesis.utf8.md

 For the eight traits used, the number of genes identified by EWAS and GWAS that overlapped was low and for two traits no genes identified by the studies overlapped (__Table \@ref(tab:empirical-gene-tab)__).
 The number of genesets that overlapped was higher, peaking at 1,243 for GWAS and EWAS of body mass index              (__Table \@ref(tab:empirical-pathway-tab)__).

-The number of overlapping genes identified was no more than expected by chance for each trait (__Table \@ref(tab:empirical-gene-tab)__).
+There was no strong evidence that the number of overlapping genes identified was more than expected by chance (__Table \@ref(tab:empirical-gene-tab)__).
+Although, power was low in most cases to detect a high level of gene overlap in most cases.
 There was also little evidence that correlation between enrichment scores of the GO terms was greater than expected by chance (__Table \@ref(tab:empirical-pathway-tab)__).
 As suggested by the previous simulations, this does not preclude the possibility that EWAS are identifying changes in DNA methylation that are upstream of phenotypic change. \linebreak

 \begin{table}[!h]